dejvi1-tech/qrcodegenerator/README.md

-What this website does (in simple words)
+What this website does :

 Type any text or link and get a QR code instantly